 Take Your Knowledge of History to New Heights

-From adding to your skillset as a post-secondary educator to becoming a historian who archives materials in museums and historical sites, several lucrative careers allow you to embrace your passion for history while also making a living.
+From adding to your skillset as a post-secondary educator to becoming a historian who archives materials in museums and historical sites, there’s a range of careers that let you embrace your passion for history while also making a living.
 At The University of Texas Permian Basin, we offer a 30-credit online program tailored to working professionals interested in developing valuable historical context while advancing their careers.

 In as little as two years, you can complete your Master of Arts in History 100% online.
 This degree not only equips you with advanced knowledge on a wide range of topics in American and world history but also provides the opportunity to pursue more advanced roles and earn a higher salary.